Knoxxxy/OPA-Tradebot/README.md

 db.historical_trading_data.find().pretty() #shows Data from the DB
 ```

+## Work in Progress
+Next step is, to link the ML model to the newly created MongoDB running in a Docker Container

 ## Usage
 Still in work

 ## Contributing
 @waladhibi (Wala Dhibi)

 @karanmoa-lab (Karan Moallim)

 @???
 (Neha Srivastava)

 @Knoxxy (Ava Coban)

+As this is a groupProject for a bootcamp, no further contributors are needed currently